 This tells pip to find

-it in editable or development mode.
-Editable mode means that as you
+project in editable or development mode.
+Editable mode means that as you make

-make changes to your local code, you’ll only need to re-install if you
+changes to your local code, you’ll only need to re-install if you change the metadata

 You can observe that the project is now installed with